Tavazo Dried Nuts & Dried Fruits

 The sweet mix ($3.49/100g) rests in a bin big enough to testify to its popularity.
 All the nuts in this mix are shelled, a variety of pistachios, cashews, raisins, almonds, and dried mulberries, which I had never tasted before and added a chewy, sweet element to the mix.

 There are a crazy variety of pistachios in this place, and they waste none of your time by placing them all front and centre as soon as you walk in.
-Almost all the pistachios are from Iran, and apparently the jumbo are the most popular.
+Almost all the pistachios are from Iran, and apparently the jumbo is the most popular.
 One less popular, clearly implicitly inferior but less expensive variety hails from California.

 Sour cherries ($1.99/100g for black and red) are also popular.
 They’re often just eaten straight up in this form as a snack.